Intermittent Fasting – Different Forms and Their Benefits

 1. The 16:8 Plan

-This kind of intermittent fasting involves going for 16 hours without food and eating during an 8-hour window.
-For instance, eating only between 10 am and 6 pm during fasting.
+This particular form of intermittent fasting requires abstaining from food for 16 hours and consuming meals within an 8-hour timeframe.
+For example, one may choose to eat only from 10 am to 6 pm while fasting.

 2. The 24-Hour Fast